vmware/concord-bft/storage/README.md

 This directory contains **optional** storage libraries that serve as examples of how to use the persistent storage interfaces of concord-bft.

-Applications must implement the MetadataStorage API, and so we have provided a RocksDB implementation in the `rocksdb` directory.
-The rocksdb directory also contains a `rocksdb_client` that implements the interfaces in `database_interface.h`.
-This can be used by higher level storage code to build complete systems on top of RocksDB.
-Again, this is only one way to use RocksDB to build a system, and the rocksdb library is completely optional.
+The code is structured such that the headers are divided into the individually usable subsystems of the storage library. `include/storage` contains common code, including generic database interfaces that are implemented by the `memorydb` and `rocksdb` components.
+The `blockchain` code is a layer of code useful for building blockchain systems that utilize the database interfaces and is usable with either the `memorydb` or `rocksdb` implementations of these interfaces.

-Additionally, users may wish to build a blockchain on top of concord-bft.
-The `blockchain` directory contains an example of how to structure the keyspace and use the database interfaces to build a blockchain storage layer.
-Currently, the only provided implementation of the database interfaces is the rocksdb library, and it is required for linking.
-However, users can provide alternate implementations of these interfaces and use a different low level storage mechanism, making the blockchain code independent of the rocksdb library.
+Source code for all subsystems lives in `storage/src`.
+Applications must implement the MetadataStorage API, and so we have provided a an implementation in `storage/src/db_metadata_strorage` that also uses the database interfaces.

-Both libraries rely on the util library in `../util` for types such as `Status` and `Sliver`.
+Both libraries rely on the util library in the `util` directory for types such as `Status` and `Sliver`.

 # Building and testing

-The storage libraries rely on RocksDB.
+The storage library may optionally use RocksDB.
+The tests currently require RocksDB.

 First install RocksDB dependencies: